Do you want to get better at Go? One of the most common questions people ask us is something along the lines of “how do I get better at Go?”.

 Over time, solving these problems will help you read further ahead (imagine more moves in advance) and see moves that make or destroy two eyes more easily.
 Sometimes people compare this to building up your ‘Go muscles’, which is a good analogy.
 Just getting better at reading will make you a better Go player, but that’s not all they’ll help you with.

 While you’re consciously solving problems, you’re also unconsciously learning patterns and strengthening your intuition.
-After solving problems consistently for awhile, you’ll start to notice when a group of stones is vulnerable to an attack during your games.
+After solving problems consistently for awhile, you’ll start noticing things that you didn’t notice before, like groups that are still vulnerable to attack.
 Eventually you’ll also start to see the different ways of threatening a group indirectly.

 Tesuji are essentially the tactics of Go.
 If you think of Go as a mental martial art, tesuji are the most powerful moves in hand-to-hand combat.